exonum/exonum-doc/src/advanced/consensus/consensus-spec.md

     - Execute the proposal, if it has not yet been executed.
-    - Check that the node's `state_hash` coincides with the `state_hash` of the majority (if not, the node must stop working and signalize error).
+    - Check that the node's `state_hash` coincides with the `state_hash` of the in the `Precommit`s.
+If not, stop working and signal about an unrecoverable error.
     - Proceed to [COMMIT](#commit) for this block.

 - Else: